Storyphile’s business hours are from 9:00 a.m. to 4:30 p.m., Mountain Time. We’re closed on weekends and holidays.

 If you live in the Edmonton area, we meet with you at your home or in a quiet location of your choice.

 Yes.
 Storyphile interviews you and your family members and helps you choose photos from your family albums.
-Together, we recreate your loved one’s story in a tribute book that celebrates a life well lived.
+Together, we recreate your loved one’s story in a memorial book that celebrates a life well lived.

 Yes.
 In fact, reunions are the perfect place to capture little-known family stories—from old and young alike.